clblamires/ninesjournal/_posts/2020-01-13-number-eight-sends-his-regards.md

 “I cannot lie.
 I am terrified of him.
 I am not sure I am strong enough.”

 Luna paused.
 “Maybe not.
 But that’s okay, right?
-You might not be, butweare.
+You might not be, but we are.
 We are strong together.”

 I shook my head.
 “You could have left me on the island.
 If Zero kills me-”